RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/GetObjectValue/README.md

 ## Parameters
 - `result`
-Variable where to store `valueID`
+Variable where to store `valueID`.
 - `valueID`
-The corresponding `object.value` to get
+The corresponding `object.value` to get.
 - `entitySlot`
-The ID of the object from where to get `object.value`
+The ID of the object from where to get `object.value`.

 ## Return Value
 None.